annieliu10/annieliu10.github.io/README.md

 # About Me
-I am Annie, a second year business and computer science student studying at UBC.
+I am Annie, a third year business and computer science student studying at UBC.
 I am intrigued by the possibilities bridged by finance and computer science, hence, I recently made an application CryptoConvenient to assist individuals with their digital investments.

 🌎 Originally from Calgary, Alberta<br />
 🤓 Tech enthusiast<br />